tomxp411/opcode-table-maker/CSV/Details65C816.md

 ### NOP
 No Operation

 The CPU performs no operation.
-This is useful when blocking out instructionsor reserving space for later use.
+This is useful when blocking out instructions, or reserving space for later use.

 ### ORA